marcobonici/marcobonici.github.io/blog/capse.md

 I think that, although the codes developed by the community have incredibile performance and versatility, we can do better, reducing the amount of resources required to train the emulators and reaching a higher computational performance.
 Furthermore, I wanna leverage one of the emulators main characteristics, their _differentiability_.
 This open up to the possibility of using gradient-based algorithms for bayesian inference and minimization.

 In order to reach that goal, together with Federico Bianchini[^moustache] and Jaime Ruiz-Zapatero[^phylosophy], I have developed Capse.jl, a CMB Angular Power Spectrum emulator written using the Julia language.
+The paper has been fomally accepted for publication in the Open Journal of Astrophysics and a revised version of the paper just hit the [arXiv](https://arxiv.org/abs/2307.14339).

 So, what are the main characteristics of Capse.jl and why should you consider giving it a try?